Federated Transfer Learning with Differential Privacy: Introduction

 \subsection{Privacy framework}

-The prevailing framework for developing private methodology is differential privacy \citep[DP,][]{dwork2006calibrating}.
-The most standard definition of DP considers a centralised setting, where there exists a trusted data curator that has access to everyone's raw data.
+The prevailing framework for developing privacy-preserving methodology is differential privacy \citep[DP,][]{dwork2006calibrating}.
+The most standard definition of DP considers a centralised setting, where a trusted data curator has access to everyone's raw data.
 Given a data set $D$ with sample size $n$, a privacy mechanism $Q(\cdot | D)$ is a conditional distribution of the private information given the data.
 Let $Z \in \mathcal{Z}$ denote the private information.
-For $\epsilon > 0$ and $\delta \geq 0$, the privacy mechanism $Q$ is said to satisfy {$(\epsilon,\delta)$-central DP}, if for all possible $D$ and $D'$ that differ by at most one data entry, it holds that
+For $\epsilon > 0$ and $\delta \geq 0$, the mechanism $Q$ is said to satisfy {$(\epsilon,\delta)$-central DP}, if for all possible $D$ and $D'$ that differ by at most one data entry, it holds that

-for all measurable sets $S \subseteq \mathcal{Z}$.
-The parameter $\epsilon$ measures the strength of privacy guarantees -- the smaller $\epsilon$, the stronger the constraint.
-A typical regime of interest is when $\epsilon \in (0, 1)$.
-The parameter $\delta \in [0,1)$ can be understood as the probability of privacy leakage, and it is usually required that $\delta$ be much smaller than $1/n$ to obtain a satisfactory formulation of privacy.

-As can be seen from \eqref{Eq:alphaDP}, in the central setting, the privacy mechanism $Q$ can use information in the entire data set comprising many individuals from potentially different locations.
-Allowing the central server to have access to all the raw data poses a significant privacy threat in the federated setting.
-It can also be unrealistic in practice.
-For example, patients may trust their hospital to handle their sensitive information in exchange for more personalised and effective treatments.
-However, they may not want such information to be leaked to any third party.

-Motivated by such restrictions, we consider a form of privacy constraints, namely federated differential privacy (FDP).
-Our constraint requires that each site protects its information locally and only communicates the \emph{privatised} information to the central server for analysis.